troyesivan9/Vegetation-Dynamics-and-Driving-Mechanism-Considering-Time-Lag-and-Accumulation-Effects/README.md

 MK: Calculate the significance of kNDVI trend using Mann-Kendall test;
 LagAcc and LagAcc_Period: Calculate the lag and accumulation period of kndvi to each climate factor.
 residual1-3: Calculate the contribution rate of each scenario.

+It should be noted that except for “kNDVI”, which is JavaScript code applicable to GEE, the rest of the code is based on the matlab environment.